Sharon Lodge #182

 Brother David is 21 and became a Master

 Mason in 2011.
-He lives in Owings Mills, MD and is married to his first love, Alanna.
+He lives in Owings Mills, MD and is married to his first love, Alanna and has a

 He graduated from the University of Maryland, Baltimore County, where he is studied physical therapy.

-He works at Subway and enjoys building relationships with both
+He is a supervisor at Brightstar Health Systems and enjoys building relationships with both the clients and his team.

 David is an Eagle scout who can always be counted on to help others.
 Even before becoming a Mason, he assisted in the MD CHIP training of many lodges.
 He loves all sports and music.